bytefish/bytefish.de/blog/hibernate_envers_versioning_and_auditing.md

 #### AuditQuery Utilities ####

-Hibernate Envers uses a so called ``AuditQuery`` to query audited tables.
-Hibernate Envers is very flexible, so the results of an
-``AuditQuery`` results have to be quite generic.
+Hibernate Envers uses an ``AuditQuery`` to query audited tables.
+Hibernate Envers is very flexible, so the results of an ``AuditQuery`` results have to be quite generic.
 The Result List of an ``AuditQuery`` simply is an untyped ``List``, which is almost impossible to work with nicely.